 In their end stages, these diseases are today treated with medications or lung transplants, though there is an ongoing shortage of donor lungs that are acceptable for transplantation.

 Research into lung preservation, lung recellularization and stem cell biology in the Center for Regenerative Medicine is leading to the development of new regenerative therapies for people with a wide range of lung diseases.
-Stephen D. Cassivi, M.D., and Dennis Wigle, M.D., Ph.D., both of Mayo Clinic in Rochester, Minn., lead these efforts.
+Stephen D. Cassivi, M.D., and Dennis Wigle, M.D., Ph.D., both at Mayo Clinic's campus in Rochester, Minnesota, lead these efforts.

 Recellularization of decellularized lungs.
 Mayo Clinic researchers are studying lung decellularization and recellularization toward a goal of on-demand production of patient-specific, transplant-ready lungs.

-Lung decellularization involves removing all the cells from a donor lung, leaving behind just a tissue scaffold that can be recellularized (repopulated) with induced pluripotent stem (iPS) cells derived from a patient's own cells.
+Lung decellularization involves removing all the cells from a donor lung, leaving behind just a tissue scaffold that can be repopulated (recellularized) with induced pluripotent stem (iPS) cells derived from a patient's own cells.
 Mayo researchers are working toward generating a functioning lung suitable for transplantation by recellularizing a decellularized porcine lung.

 Given these promising results in animal models, Mayo investigators are now working to recellularize human lungs.
 They're also populating decellularized matrix fragments with iPS cells to determine how iPS cells can optimally be made to differentiate into various types of lung cells.